SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

    improvements or ways to do the things differently.
 If any, provide references to your readings for the improvements.

-3. Present a live demo where you add and remove a backend container.
+3. (Optional:) Present a live demo where you add and remove a backend container.

 ## Windows troubleshooting